7.2 Linking parent and transformation product features

 NOTE The feature groups specified for

-# set includeParents to TRUE since both the parents and TPs are needed
+# NOTE: set includeParents to TRUE since both the parents and TPs should be screened

 suspects <- convertToSuspects(TPs, includeParents = TRUE)